This site requires a more recent version of Adobe Flash Player to function properly.

 Higher Revenue Margins from Hotel Bookings

-Hotel Bookings Revenue Margin earned is significantly higher than the commission earned from Airline Tickets Bookings.
-Airline tickets gross bookings in 2012 was ~1.03x the gross bookings for hotels, however the revenue margins (revenue earned by Expedia as a percentage of the size of booking) earned on hotel bookings was almost 10x the commission Expedia earns on the airline tickets it sells (19.7%) for Hotels vs. 2.1% for airline tickets).
-With the result, Expedia's revenue from hotel bookings was over 9x the revenue from Airline Tickets Bookings.
+Revenue margin earned on hotel bookings is significantly higher than the commission earned from airline ticket bookings.
+Gross bookings for hotels and airline tickets in 2015 were both around $29 million, however the revenue margins (revenue earned by Expedia as a percentage of the size of booking) earned on hotel bookings was almost 10x the commission Expedia earned on airline tickets (16.3% for hotels vs. 1.6% for airline tickets).
+As a result, Expedia's revenue from hotel bookings was over 10x the revenue from Airline Tickets Bookings, in 2015.

-- Due to the discretionary nature of leisure travel, online travel service providers which earn revenue in the proportion (and as a percentage of) of travel bookings, depend entirely on the macroeconomic conditions (employment levels, inflation rates etc).
-Corporate travel is in fact one of the prime indicators of economic activity and is influenced the most by the macroeconomic conditions.
-During the recessionary times of 2008-09, both corporate and leisure travel plummeted.
-Amidst rising unemployment and declining disposable income levels the consumers cut back on their travel plans first before making adjustments to other expenses.
+- Due to the discretionary nature of leisure travel, online travel service providers, which earn revenue in the proportion (and as a percentage of) travel bookings, depend entirely on the macroeconomic conditions (employment levels, inflation rates, etc).
+Corporate travel is, in fact, one of the prime indicators of economic activity and is influenced the most by macroeconomic conditions.
+During the recessionary times of 2008-2009, both corporate and leisure travel plummeted.
+Amidst rising unemployment and declining disposable income levels, the consumers cut back on their travel plans first, before making adjustments to other expenses.

-- Travel service providers such as Expedia and Priceline, earn revenues from international bookings in foreign currencies but incur most operating expenses in dollars and report the earnings in dollars.
-Adverse foreign exchange movements could erode profits.
+- Travel service providers such as Expedia and Priceline, earn revenues from international bookings in foreign currencies, but incur most operating expenses in dollars, and report the earnings in dollars.
+Thus, adverse foreign exchange movements could erode profits of travel service providers.
 Since an increasing proportion of bookings are coming from the less penetrated emerging economies, the exposure to foreign exchange is expected to increase in the future.

 Significant impact of unforeseen events on travel